ninabarzh/broomstick/content/posts/futures-of-ai.md

 *Humanity does not disappear.
 It upgrades.*

 [In this best-case scenario in-the-box]({{< relref "posts/human-ai-symbiosis.md" >}}), AI becomes a collaborative tool rather than a replacement.
 Artists co-create with algorithms.
-Decision-making systems support—rather than override—human judgement.
+Decision-making systems support, rather than override, human judgement.
 Policies prioritise human well-being, equity, and the right to disconnect.
 Work becomes more meaningful, not less, as automation offloads drudgery and amplifies human insight.

 This future assumes global cooperation on ethical AI development, major public investments in education and reskilling, and legal frameworks that prevent data monopolies and algorithmic discrimination.
 Think the EU’s GDPR meets MIT’s Media Lab, with a dash of open-source utopianism.